instagram logo

 A grieving woman embarks on an unexpected road trip from the Midwest toward the Texas-Mexico border as she grapples with the pain of her recent loss and seeks to understand her place in the world.

-Growing up in the American Midwest and having endured many long car rides traversing across desolate lands on eerily vacant roads, I felt an almost immediate kinship with The Unknown Country, an under-the-radar independent film directed by Morrisa Maltz that premiered at the 2022 SXSW Film Festival.
-Still dealing with immense grief after her grandmother's recent death, Tana (Lily Gladstone) embarks on a road trip that takes her from Minnesota to South Dakota, and eventually down to the Texas-Mexico border.
-Her initial trip is prompted by an invitation to her cousin's wedding, but Tana's journey soon becomes more than just a family reunion — it becomes a quest for emotional clarity and self-discovery.
+Growing up in the American Midwest and having endured many long car rides traversing across desolate lands on eerily vacant roads, I felt an almost immediate kinship with The Unknown Country, an ultra-under-the-radar independent film directed by Morrisa Maltz that premiered at the 2022 SXSW Film Festival.
+Still dealing with immense grief after her grandmother's recent death, Tana (Lily Gladstone) embarks on a Steinbeckian road trip that takes her from Minnesota to South Dakota, and eventually all the way down to the Texas-Mexico border.
+The first leg of her trip is prompted by an invitation to her cousin's wedding on the Pine Ridge Reservation, but Tana's journey soon becomes more than just a family reunion — it becomes a quest for emotional clarity and self-discovery.
 After reconnecting with her Oglala Lakota family, Tana sets out to retrace the steps her grandmother took years ago in a similar cross-country odyssey, which was captured in an old photograph that she holds on to dearly.
 Tana decides to head south with the intent of searching for the exact location in which this picture of her grandmother was taken.
-In her travels, she encounters everyday people leading ordinary lives, including Isaac (Raymond Lee), who may deliver the critical piece of information regarding the whereabouts of the mysterious location in the old photograph.
+In her travels, she encounters everyday people leading ordinary lives, including Isaac (Raymond Lee), who helps deliver the critical piece of information Tana needs regarding the whereabouts of the mysterious location in the old photograph.

-What might've just seemed like a small-stakes, solitary road movie about one young woman's search for closure and purpose on paper is instead something broader yet nuanced.
+What might've just seemed like a small-stakes, solitary road movie about one young woman's search for closure and purpose is actually something much deeper nuanced.
+Tana goals in The Unknown Country are universally legible (sifting through one's past to understand oneself), but the details here make the film feel extremely intimate and real.
 Set in a post-2016 social and political climate that reverberates throughout the film, Maltz plays with form and injects documentary-esque tangents by interviewing real people who interact with Tana along the way.
 Mixing in these documentary snippets serves to tell a story that extends past Tana and her own personal journey.
-This sort of formal mixture is something we've seen before (think Nomadland), though perhaps more experimental by design.
-Because I felt the interview pit stops were in service to the broader thematic undertones of the film, the atypical structure worked for me.
+This sort of formal mixture is something we've seen before (it has a lot in common with Nomadland), though perhaps more experimental and introspective by design.
+I felt the interview pit stops were in service to the broader thematic undertones of the film, so the atypical structure worked well for the story being told.
 But really, the key for me is Gladstone, who holds the whole movie together.
 Her grounded performance is fully transparent even though so much of what she is asked to do is internalized.
+There were times I felt I knew exactly was she was feeling, and there were other points where I had no idea what was going through her character's mind.
+With such minimal choices, she maximized on every sub-emotion the story gave her to work with.
 I'm obviously looking forward to seeing her star alongside Leonardo DiCaprio and Robert de Niro in Martin Scorsese's Killers of the Flower Moon, so this was a great opportunity to see the kind of gifted performer she is in a smaller part that fully relies upon her ability to hold the screen.
 Long drives can be isolating but still liberating, and The Unknown Country, thanks to Maltz's brave experimentation and Gladstone's confident performance, captures that dichotomy and catharsis.

 Froth